Hardit Malik: Later life and career

 Malik returned to London as a deputy trade commissioner from 1930 to May 1934, briefly serving as the acting Trade Commissioner from May–September 1932. and was then Trade Commissioner in Hamburg from 1933.
 In June 1934, Malik was appointed a deputy secretary in the Indian commerce department, and spent the ensuing four years in India before his appointment as Trade Commissioner to Canada and the United States in July 1938.
 He served in New York, Washington and Ottawa from 1938 until 1943.
 Malik was appointed an Officer of the Order of the British Empire (OBE) in January 1938, and was appointed a Companion of the Order of the Indian Empire (CIE) in June 1941.
 In April 1944, Malik became the Prime Minister (dewan) of the powerful salute principality of Patiala, under Maharaja Yadavindra Singh, serving until Indian independence in 1947 and the dissolution of the Indian Civil Service.
 In 1949, he joined the new Indian Foreign Service and was appointed as the first Indian High Commissioner to Canada.
 He then served as the Indian Ambassador to France, during the period when France decolonised its Indian possessions in French India, including Pondicherry.
 He was also leader of the Indian delegation when the United Nations General Assembly was held in Paris.
 In April 1956, he was decorated as a Grand Officer of the Legion of Honour by the President of France, René Coty.

-Malik retired in 1957, and moved to Delhi.
-In January 1975, he was promoted to the honorary rank of Group Captain in the Indian Air Force.
+Malik retired in 1957 and moved to Delhi.
+In January 1975, he was promoted to the honorary rank of group captain in the Indian Air Force.
 He continued to lead an active life until the age of 88.

-After a long period of illness, Malik died in Delhi on 31 October 1985, three weeks before his 91st birthday.
+After a long period of illness, Malik died in Delhi on 31 October 1985, at age 90.
 He was survived by his wife and children.
 His autobiography, A Little Work, A Little Play, was published posthumously in 2011.